clux/modul8/Readme.md

 All you have to do to use this is either directly attach the data you have, or build a simple parser to make things browser friendly.

-## Modularity Warnings
+## Modularity Notes
 Global variable are evil, and should be kept to a minimum.
-We know this.
-This is were a require system shines, but it is not going to help you get rid of global usage altogether.
+We know this, and this is were a require system really shines, but it is not going to help you get rid of global usage altogether.

-This is a warning for you who may be tempted to try to get rid of all references to global variables altogether.
-This is indeed _possible_, but it does not mean the variable are going away; you'll just go through something else - so beginning to shadow these variable for personal use is error prone.

-But say you really want to do it.
-You could use an arbiter for jQuery (for instance), i.e. having a file on some domain path with `exports.$ = window.jQuery` in it.
+However, it is possible to make yourself completely independent of globals!

+You could dedicate your life to a life of non-CommonJS celibacy, or, more sensibly, you could make arbiters for all your old libraries. jQuery for instance, could be exported through another jQuery.js file with `module.exports = window.jQuery; delete window.jQuery; delete window.$` in its body.
-This means you can use slightly ugly `$ = require('file.js').$` and everything will be explicitly defined.
+This means you can use `$ = require('jQuery')` so everything will be explicitly defined, plus you've deleted the global shortcuts so that you will know when you forgot to require.

-Think about what this is trying to accomplish.
-By having all requires of jQuery explicit you know exactly what parts of your code depend on it, which is good.
+Clearly this as some advantages.
+By having all requires of jQuery explicitly defined you know exactly what parts of your code depend on it.
+It will show up in your require tree, and you will quickly identify what code is actually DOM dependent, and what isnt or shouldnt be.

-Problem is, it is unnecssary; you should already know this.
-Only a small part of your code should directly rely on DOM libraries.
-This is the reason brownie only lets at most one domain wait for the DOM.
-Sure, it may promote readibility to show your jQuery requires, but ultimately your real problem is how you actually use it.
+Brownie already does some of this for you anyway, it allows at most your mainDomain to wait for the DOM.
+If you can figure out how to separate on the domain level, then you are already good on your way to resolving spaghetti hell.
+Perhaps coupling this remaining domain tightly with jQuery isnt _that_ bad.
+Probably not.
+But by not having it available everywhere, it is easier to see what actually needs it and what doesn't.
+Who knows, maybe we can make some smarter MVC or MVC like frameworks with this in mind.

+Anyway.
+With jQuery you have bigger modularity issues to think of, for that:
-#### My advice is:
+#### My advice is
-When working with these libraries, think about the behaviour you are defining:
+Think about the behaviour you are defining, if it is

-- non-request based interactivity - it is almost always better to write a plugin (include these as libFiles)
+- non-request based DOM interactivity - it is almost always better to write a plugin (include these as libFiles)
-- request based interactivity - you should use controllers/views + above plugins.
+- request based DOM interactivity - you should use controllers/views + above plugins and or possibly more DOM plugins.
 - calculations needed for DOM manipulation - you should make a standalone calulation module that should work on its own - call it at appropriate stages above.

-This way if something breaks, you should be easily able to narrow down the problem to a UI one, a flow error or a calculation error.
+This way if something breaks, you should be easily able to narrow down the problem to a UI error, a flow error, or a calculation error.
 Debugging => 3 times easier.

 #### Ultimately
+Brownie just provides a lot of basic rules for helping build maintainable code.
+You need to always remember to:

-- Do not blend all the above behaviour together in one file.
+- Not blend all the above behaviour together in one file.
 - Limit the domains you reference global variables.
 - Split independent code onto different domains.
 - Always keep looking at your code and try to figure out if you defining multiple types of behaviour somewhere.
 If you are, split it up.
-- Enforce good unwritten rules of modularity: don't try to make circular dependencies work, analyse your require tree.
+- Enforce basic rules of JavaScript modularity: don't try to make circular dependencies work, analyse your require tree.
 If you are requiring the same library from every file, chances are you are doing something wrong.

 Decouple your code this way and you will save yourself the trouble of later having to learn from your mistakes the hard way.

-We hope brownie will help you achieve tasty tasty modularity.
+Hopefully, Brownie can help.

 ## Comments and Feedback
 Brownie is still a relatively fresh project of mine.
 Feel free to give me traditional github feedback or help out.